mackmo1/project-doc-gasper/project-wonderfulhomes.md

 - develop a database schema
 - develop a robust backend following microservices architecture.
 - user registration and management with high security to protect customer data.
-- user interface to enlist property
-- broker registration interface
-- admin panel to managing users and property listing and brokers
 - integration with social media and digital marketing platforms
 - chatbot to answer user's queries
 - SEO enabled
 - payment addons
-- compare properties feature
-- price evaluation and future price of property
 - integrations with internal and external systems